ExtrabbitCode Inventor MetaReader

 Just drag a file in

-Open the app and you'll see the drop zone.
+Open the app and the Home tab greets you with the drop zone.
 There are two ways to open a document:

-• Drag and drop one or more Inventor files onto the window.
+• Drag and drop one or more Inventor files anywhere on the window.

 • Click Browse files… and pick them.

-Each file opens in its own tab, so you can keep several documents side by side - you can even drag a tab out into its own window to compare two files at once.
-Supported types: parts (.ipt), assemblies (.iam), drawings (.idw) and presentations (.ipn).
+Each file opens in its own tab to the right of Home, so you can keep several documents side by side - you can even drag a tab out into its own window to compare two files at once.
+Home stays pinned on the left, so the welcome screen and your recents are always one click away.
+Supported types: parts (.ipt), assemblies (.iam), drawings (.idw), presentations (.ipn) and STEP files (.stp / .step).

 As soon as a file opens, you immediately see: